 Thoughts After Using Diablo Lite

-When you place the plugin on a channel it’s default state is set to WET 100% and what you’ll notice is some compression, maybe a little saturation is being added to the sound and a little bit of warmth beefing it up slightly.
+When you place the plugin on a channel, its default state is set to WET 100%, and what you’ll notice is some compression, maybe a little saturation is being added to the sound and a little bit of warmth beefing it up slightly.
 Some people may like this, others won’t.
 I like it.

-It’s very simple to use, but their claim (on the product page) that you can get a big sound without increasing the dB…This isn’t true, you’re definitely increasing the dB level.
-Is it doing anything that other transient shapers aren’t, yes and no depending on which transient designer you use.
+It’s very simple to use, but their claim (on the product page) is that you can get a big sound without increasing the dB…This isn’t true, you’re definitely increasing the dB level.
+Is it doing anything that other transient shapers aren’t, yes and no, depending on which transient designer you use.

-Most importantly, does it sound good, I think it does and that’s what’s important. if you don’t have a transient designer, this could be a good option for you.
+Most importantly, does it sound good, I think it does, and that’s what’s important. if you don’t have a transient designer, this could be a good option for you.
 Is it worth it if you already have good transient tools?
 That’s a hard question to answer, very subjective.
 You’d have to take a few things into consideration.

 - It’s free

 - It has a built-in clipper that you can control

 - What you need from a transient shaping plugin